Artist Info

 hardback: ISBN 978-0-9989931-1-9 — Ruins of Index and Other Places, poems by Lee Michael Altman

-Book includes their responses, artwork, and artist portraits by photographer Hedi.
+portraits of the artists by photographer Hedi.
 B. Desuyo.

 Comments